AvaPL/avapl.github.io/_posts/2023-01-30-understanding-scala-folds.md

   }
 ```

-This means that `foldLeft` is stack safe, and you won't see
+This means that `foldLeft` is stack-safe, and you won't see
 `StackOverflowError`s.
 Note that the evaluation terminates on the very last
 element so the whole list is always traversed.